 Funding for Conservation:

 - Forest Stewardship Program Plan Writer’s Tools: This comprehensive technical guidance framework is used by natural resource professionals to provide private forest landowners with on-site verbal recommendations and written management plans.
 FSP Tools provide standardized low, medium, and high intensity management options for each of Georgia’s 12 major land area types.
 They help integrate multiple natural resource objectives of individual landowners and ensure quality services.

-- How to Evaluate Your Forestland for Wildlife & Plan Improvements: This Forest Stewardship Program (FSP) tool aims to help you evaluate forestland conditions for wildlife & then plan for improvements using simple but critical recommendations.
+- How to Evaluate and Improve Land for Wildlife: This Forest Stewardship Program (FSP) tool aims to help you evaluate forestland conditions for wildlife & then plan for improvements using simple but critical recommendations.

 - Is Your Land Within a Georgia High Priority Restoration Area?: Within Georgia's State Wildlife Action Plan (2005), there are five major conservation themes identified as crucial for maintaining our state's foundation of healthy ecoregions and their biological diversity.
 This fact sheet explores those areas.

 - Manage Forests with Enhanced Conservation Strategies: Forest Stewardship Program plans prescribe carefully selected conservation practices for specific areas on your land to benefit timber, wildlife and other objectives.
 Contact your local Georgia Forestry Commission forester to determine if you are eligible to receive a plan.

 - Why Thin and Prescribe Burn Forests: In forests throughout Georgia, combining frequent thins and burns is the most financially and environmentally beneficial action that can be made.
 Burning forests in appropriate conditions renews natural plant communities that provide food and cover for wildlife.